Data trends at meteoLCD: 1998 to 2021

 similar grass and forests.

 Be careful with the Vaisala readings, as the Vaisala GPM343 might not give the same accuracy as the former API!
-These readings also are given for local atm. pressure and un-dried air!
+These readings also are given for local atm. pressure and non-dried air!

 The CO2 data (monthly averages) show the summer-time lows, which reflect the impact of variable seasonal photo-synthesis (see here).
-A simple 12 month periodic sinus pattern was also found in 2014 and 2015.
+A simple 12 month periodic sinus pattern was also found in 2014, 2015, 2020.
 Actually, as shown in addendum 3, the CO2 lowering intensity of wind speed seems to be an important modifier of this pattern, possibly masking the effect (or better: the non-effect) of photosynthesis.
 This happened in 2016 and 2017.
-This year the yearly amplitude of the sinus fit is 8.48 ppmV (a total swing of ~17 ppmV, to be compared to about 15 ppmV at the HPB station ).

 See the end of addendum 3 for a picture of CO2 versus windspeed.